 I started to climb and got about 3/4 of the way up and was stuck.
 My feet couldn’t find any good holds.
 I yelled for Warden, and thank goodness he heard and came.
 He scrambled up like a mountain goat and helped me up.

-Warden found a way back down to the canyon, where there was no water.
+Warden found a way back down to the canyon, and at a spot where there was no water.
 Phew!
 We were back on our way.

 Climbing for Miles